mlister3/Geoapify_and_OpenWeather_API_Getaway_Planning/README.md

 > Once the hotel names have been recieved, they are appended onto the existing hotel_df Dataframe.
 See [VacationPy.ipynb ](./VacationPy.ipynb) for to view the transformation.

 # Load
+> For each hotel, a plot point is made on the map.
+A function using HoverTool allows information for each plot point to be shown.
 ![Hotel_Map](output_data/plot_hotel_map.png)

 - - -